MacDarby Surname

 Where Does The Last Name MacDarby Come From? nationality or country of origin

-The last name MacDarby is carried by more people in Ireland than any other country/territory.
-It can also appear in the variant forms:.
-Click here for further potential spellings of this last name.
+MacDarby is held by more people in Ireland than any other country/territory.
+It may occur as a variant:.
+Click here for further potential spellings of MacDarby.

 How Common Is The Last Name MacDarby? popularity and diffusion

-The last name is the 3,323,005th most prevalent family name in the world, borne by around 1 in 208,215,598 people.
-This surname occurs mostly in Europe, where 97 percent of MacDarby are found; 97 percent are found in Northern Europe and 97 percent are found in British Isles.
+The last name is the 3,323,005th most frequently held last name on a global scale It is held by around 1 in 208,215,598 people.
+The surname is primarily found in Europe, where 97 percent of MacDarby live; 97 percent live in Northern Europe and 97 percent live in British Isles.

-The last name MacDarby is most common in Ireland, where it is carried by 34 people, or 1 in 138,498.
-In Ireland it is most frequent in: Leinster, where 100 percent are found.
-Not including Ireland MacDarby exists in one country.
-It also occurs in Malaysia, where 3 percent are found.
+MacDarby is most prevalent in Ireland, where it is borne by 34 people, or 1 in 138,498.
+In Ireland MacDarby is mostly found in: Leinster, where 100 percent reside.
+Not including Ireland MacDarby is found in one country.
+It is also found in Malaysia, where 3 percent reside.

 MacDarby Family Population Trend historical fluctuation

-The occurrence of MacDarby has changed over time.
-In Ireland the share of the population with the last name increased 3,400 percent between 1901 and 2014.
+The frequency of MacDarby has changed over time.
+In Ireland the number of people carrying the MacDarby surname increased 3,400 percent between 1901 and 2014.

 MacDarby Last Name Statistics demography

-The religious adherence of those holding the MacDarby last name is chiefly Catholic (100%) in Ireland.
+The religious devotion of those holding the MacDarby last name is predominantly Catholic (100%) in Ireland.

 Phonetically Similar Names